 When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

 The blood amylase test is used to help diagnose and monitor acute pancreatitis.
-It is often ordered along with a lipase test.
 It may also be used to diagnose and monitor chronic pancreatitis and other disorders that may involve the pancreas.

-A urine amylase test may also be ordered.
+A urine amylase test may also be used to detect pancreatic diseases.
 Typically, its level will mirror blood amylase concentrations, but both the rise and fall will occur later.
-Sometimes a urine creatinine clearance may be ordered along with the urine amylase to help evaluate the ratio of amylase to creatinine that is filtered by the kidneys.
-This ratio is used to assess kidney function because improper function can result in a slower rate of amylase clearance.
+Sometimes a urine creatinine level may be ordered along with the urine amylase.
+The ratio of amylase to creatinine can be calculated and used to assess kidney function.
+Kidney dysfunction can result in a slower rate of amylase clearance.

 In certain cases, for example when there is an accumulation of fluid in the abdomen (ascites), an amylase test may be performed on peritoneal fluid to help make a diagnosis of pancreatitis.

-Amylase tests are sometimes used to monitor treatment of cancers involving the pancreas and after the removal of gallstones that have caused gallbladder attacks.
+Amylase tests are sometimes used to monitor treatment of pancreatic cancer and after the removal of gallstones that have caused gallbladder attacks.

-A blood amylase test may be ordered when a person has symptoms of a pancreatic disorder, such as:
+A blood amylase test may be ordered when a person has signs or symptoms of a pancreatic disorder, such as:

 A high amylase level in the blood may indicate the presence of a condition affecting the pancreas.

 In acute pancreatitis, amylase in the blood often increases to 4 to 6 times higher than the highest reference value, sometimes called the upper limit of normal.
 The increase occurs within 4 to 8 hours of injury to the pancreas and generally remains elevated until the cause is successfully treated.
-Then the amylase values will return to normal in a few days.
+The amylase values will then return to normal in a few days.